wladOSnull/milestep-task/RB.md

     - connect to server via **ssh** by password
     - use now **scp** for providing *.pub* key
     - connect to server now with **ssh** by key

-    - -> all "manipulation" with server will be performed now from "host" terminal
+P.s.: all "manipulation" with server will be performed now from "host" terminal

 ### Maven